ip413/bbb5/README.md

 # Interview task for c...
 If you don't know why you are here, in this repo, just leave.
 This repo exist for someone and this person knows what is going on.

+Code name for the project will be acronym **fcwp** and repo name will be bbb5.

 ## Usage

 Preparation: